 The simplest, and maybe the most used wave parameter, is wave height.
 It is defined as the difference in height between a wave peak and a neighboring wave valley.
 The height of a wave plays a crucial role in planning and executing marine operations.
 High waves can be dangerous and can cause damage to offshore infrastructure.

 Swell and wind waves

 The wave height can be divided into two different parts: swell and sea waves.
 Sea waves are referred as the waves which are locally generated by wind (for example the waves which move from left to right in the figure below).
 Swell waves are also wind driven, but these waves have enough energy to travel well beyond the place of origin.
 It marches in broader lines (higher wave period) and with bigger gaps between each wave peak.
-Swell can be seen in Figure 1 as well as waves which are moving away from the observation point.
+Swell can be seen in the picture below as well as waves which are moving away from the observation point.

 Sea waves (small ripples) and swell out on the open ocean.

 The wave period is defined as the time it takes for two successive wave peaks to pass a specific point.
 Wave periods are often referenced in seconds.
 It normally varies between 1-20 seconds.
 The wave period is important to know, as this parameter explains how the energy is stored within the wave.
 For example, if the wave period is very long (15 seconds), it means that the wave contains a lot of energy.